browserengineering/book/book/http.md

 `decode("utf8")`.[^18]
 :::

-You\'ll notice that the `send` call returns a number, in this case `47`.
+You'll notice that the `send` call returns a number, in this case `47`.
 That tells you how many bytes of data you sent to the other computer;
 if, say, your network connection failed midway through sending the data, you might want to know how much you sent before the connection failed.

-To read the response, you\'d generally use the `read` function on sockets, which gives whatever bits of the response have already arrived.
+To read the response, you'd generally use the `read` function on sockets, which gives whatever bits of the response have already arrived.
 Then you write a loop that collects bits of the response as they arrive.
 However, in Python you can use the `makefile` helper